DLM product design & functional vision

 1.2. the default list of values (codes) of each concept, and the other lists of codes already defined within the domain.

-2. Choose and see the definition of an existing data structure or data (sub) structure, and change the concepts to be used:
+1.3. the data structures already defined within the domain. - Choose and see the definition of an existing data structure or data (sub) structure, and change the concepts to be used:

 2.1. see mandatory (FREQ) and recommended concepts which are automatically pre-selected, unselect recommended concepts if necessary.